alinerp90/alinerp90/README.md

 Gmail:  aline.rp1990@gmail.com

 ⚡ Fun fact:
-I am from Brazil, but I already lived in 3 Countries: Brazil and Ireland for 8 months and then I moved to England - UK, in 2020.
+I am from Brazil, but I already lived in 3 Countries: Brazil (since I was born), Ireland for 8 months, and then I moved to England - UK, in 2020.
 I Graduated in Occupational Therapy, but I always loved tech.
-This year, I finally took courage and started transitioning my career.
+This year, I finally took courage and started transitioning into my career.